Psalm 23 Commentary: The Lord Is My Shepherd

 “Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.”

-Verse 4 has a dark tone that embodies the possibility of traversing through the valley of death, even in the presence of the shepherd.
-David wrote this while remembering his fearful experiences.
-He was aware of the potential dangers that may befall him.
-However, he was confident that God was with him all the time.
+Verse 4 has a dark tone that embodies the possibility of traversing the valley of death, even in the presence of the shepherd.

 The shepherd certainly did not remove the presence of evil but removed the fear of evil.
-God’s presence removed the fear in David and comforted him.
-The instruments used by the shepherd comforted David.
-Shepherds use the rod and staff to guide the sheep and protect them from potential predators.
+God’s presence removed David’s fear and comforted him.

 The Blessings of God Amidst Danger (Verse 5)